spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/configure-algolia.md

 ![algolia-keys](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/algolia/integrate-algolia/algolia-keys.png)

-7. From the **Your API Keys** tab, copy the following keys:
+7. In the **Your API Keys** tab, take note of following keys:
-    - Application ID
+    - **Application ID**
-    - Search API Key
+    - **Search API Key**
-    - Admin API Key
+    - **Admin API Key**
-8. Go back to your store's Back Office, to the Algolia app details page.
+8. In the Back Office, go to the Algolia app details page.
 9. In the top right corner of the Algolia app details page, click **Configure**.
-10. In the **Configure** pane, fill in the **APPLICATION ID**, **SEARCH API KEY**, and **ADMIN API KEY** fields with the values from step 7.
+10. In the **Configure** pane, for **APPLICATION ID**, **SEARCH API KEY**, and **ADMIN API KEY**, enter the values you've retrieved in step 7.

 ![algolia-settings](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/search/algolia/integrate-algolia/algolia-settings.png)

+12. To enable Algolia, select **Use Algolia instead of Elasticsearch**.
-12. "Use Algolia instead of Elasticsearch" checkbox enables Algolia search on your frontends (Yves or Glue API-based application).
-You can postpone checking it until all your products are synchronized with Algolia.
+After you save the settings, this enables Algolia search on your frontends: Yves or Glue API-based application.
+You can also enable it later , for example–after all your products are synced with Algolia.
 13. Click **Save**.

 The Algolia app is now added to your store and starts exporting your product data automatically.

 {% info_block infoBox "Info" %}

-You need to wait some time until Algolia finishes the product export.
-The more products you have, the longer you have to wait (from few minutes to several hours).
-The average export speed is around *300 products per minute*.
+Depending on the size of your product catalog, Algolia can take from few minutes to several hours to export it.
+The average export speed is around 300 products per minute.

 {% endinfo_block %}